sfirke/tabyl/.github/CONTRIBUTING.md

 ### Bugs?
 Feature requests?

-* Submit an issue on the [issues page](https://github.com/sfirke/janitor/issues)
+* Submit an issue on the [issues page](https://github.com/sfirke/tabyl/issues)

 ### Code contributions

 I would prefer some discussion before an unsolicited code contribution, i.e., pull request.
-This ensures that your effort is not wasted and that we're aligned on how to improve the janitor package.
+This ensures that your effort is not wasted and that we're aligned on how to improve the tabyl package.

 This is especially true if your proposed contribution does not match a currently open issue.
 If that's the case, please open new issue(s) to have the discussion there, prior to submitting code.